To encourage high-quality nursing and midwifery research in order to address and support a number of contemporary policy drivers and strategies.

-Developing and sustaining future clinical academic positions not only depends on common high level strategic commitment between the HEIs and the NHS, but also significant financial resource at a time of fiscal constraint.
-There is also a need to foster engagement and commitment at all levels if a clinical academic framework is to be accepted and sustained within practice.
-This means influencing the current clinical culture to appreciate and value the benefits for patient care and outcomes that come from embedding academics and research activity within clinical areas.
-Given that it can take a number of years to train and develop high quality nurse research staff we must therefore ensure that we:
+Developing and sustaining future clinical academic positions not only depends on the common high-level strategic commitment between the HEIs and the NHS, but also significant financial resource at a time of fiscal constraint.
+There is also a need to foster engagement and commitment at all levels if a clinical academic framework is to be accepted and sustained within the practice.
+This means influencing the current clinical culture to appreciate and value the benefits of patient care and outcomes that come from embedding academics and research activity within clinical areas.
+Given that it can take a number of years to train and develop high-quality nurse research staff we must, therefore, ensure that we:

 Such a focus not only ensures that any funding invested is efficiently used but, through the improved identification of the right people, maximises the likelihood that their research activities will be income generating via externally funded grants, HEIs’ REF (Research Excellence Framework) returns, and a Health Board’s NHS Support for Science allocation.

 To address the challenges we have focused on four mutually supportive strands of activity:

 - Financial support for up to 15 aspiring nurse researchers through studentships and funded places on the Master of Nursing in Clinical Research programme at Edinburgh University during the 2013-14 academic session.

 - Award of 4 re-engagement/retention fellowships (3 general/open and 1 dedicated to learning disabilities).